 Library and Learning Technology’s Digitization Center

-The LLT Digitization Center supports the production and delivery of a large array of online digital collections that reflect Egypt and Middle East history and culture, support the curriculum, faculty and student research output, record of the University, and provide access to those materials which are considered to be rare or unique.
+The LLT Digitization Center supports the production and delivery of a large array of online digital collections that reflect Egypt and Middle East history and culture, support the curriculum, faculty and student research output, a record of the University, and provide access to those materials which are considered to be rare or unique.

 For users working with special collections or archival materials at the Rare Books and Special Collections Library (RBSCL):

 Library staff may refuse to grant permission for photocopying, scanning, or photography due to an item's age, fragility, size, or other aspects of its condition, including possible damage from light or handling.
-Books from locked rare books storage areas are generally not allowed to be photocopied, but in some cases may be photographed or scanned.
+Books from locked, rare books storage areas are generally not allowed to be photocopied but, in some cases, may be photographed or scanned.

 Besides paper photocopies, digitized items can be provided in various formats, file types, and image resolutions, and on various delivery media (flash drive, DVD, cloud storage account), according to the user’s needs.
 Contact the LLT Digitization Center or subject specialists for options.

-Photocopy requests are normally completed and ready the same day, depending on the nature of the request.
+Photocopy requests are normally completed and ready on the same day, depending on the nature of the request.
 Digital scanning and photography requests are normally completed and ready in two to five business days, although some formats can be produced in a shorter period of time.
-For inquiries, write to the LLT Digitization Center at:
+For inquiries, write to the LLT Digitization Center at

 In some cases, the use of personal cameras, mobile phone cameras, or personal scanners may be permitted at the discretion of library staff.
 Refer to the research services desk staff or the subject specialist you are working with about this.
 The use of flash photography is not permitted, and users should provide the library with a file of the digital images they produce.
 There may be a charge for making digital images with your personal equipment.